KAuser2094/KA_CC_Programs/logistics_pipes/Doc/Actual Doc.md

 ## Requesters

 You are going to want to connect to a requester type pipe as this will give you the best methods to work with.
+(Nevermind they are broken)

 ### getAvailableItems()